mayaborkar/mayaborkar/README.md

 ## Hi there 👋
-🌱 I’m currently taking courses focused on Object Oriented Design and the Fundamentals of AI
+🌱 I’m currently taking courses focused on Object Oriented Design, Fundamentals of AI, and Data Science

 📫 How to reach me: maya.borkar@gmail.com